Do you want to know how to create a membership site in WordPress?

 Take a look at this case study where one business used OptinMonster to grow their online community by 30,000 members per month!

 Another option is to run a WordPress giveaway and award the winner with a free basic membership or free trial to attract more traffic to your membership site from social media.
+Additionally, you can create a membership landing page to promote your program.

 There you have it!
 You now know how to create a membership site in WordPress using the easiest membership plugin on the market.